EetuReijonen/gogeta-jl-blog/relaxing-walk.md

 Limiting the number of samples per iteration might make the relaxing walk algorithm perform better, i.e., sample a more balanced set of points from the domain in the same time compared to the "no-limit" sampling.
 Here a more balanced set means that samples will be taken around every extrema, not focused in one part of the domain.

+These results might be totally different in higher dimensions, for example.
+There it might be more beneficial to continue fixing the binary variables further.
 More testing is needed comparing the performance of the "limited" and "no-limit" sampling strategies with different neural network architectures, multiple dimensions and different testing functions.